-Our primary uses of cash are to fund research and development of our products, other operating expenses and working capital requirements.
-Historically, we have funded our operations primarily through private placements of convertible preferred stock, issuance of common stock and debt, and grants awarded from the NIH and other philanthropic organizations.
+Our primary uses of cash are to fund research and development of our products, marketing and selling costs related to commercialization of Gvoke, other operating expenses and working capital requirements.
+Historically, we have funded our operations primarily through private placements of convertible preferred stock, public offerings of common stock, issuance of debt, and grants awarded from the NIH and other philanthropic organizations.
 In June 2018, we completed our IPO of 6,555,000 shares of our common stock at a price of \$15.00 per share for aggregate net proceeds of \$88.9 million after deducting underwriting discounts and commissions as well as other public offering expenses.
 On February 19, 2019, we completed a public offering and sold an aggregate of 5,996,775 shares of common stock at a price of \$10.00 per share, including 116,775 shares of common stock pursuant to the exercise of the underwriters' option to purchase additional shares.
-Net proceeds from this public offering were \$55.6 million after deducting underwriting discounts as well as other public offering expenses.
-As of June 30, 2019, we have \$0.9 million in awarded unused grants that can be utilized to offset program costs for several of our intermittent and chronic glucagon programs as well as our diazepam program, in accordance with the grant agreements.
+Net proceeds from this public offering were \$55.5 million after deducting underwriting discounts and commissions as well as other public offering expenses.
+On September 10.
+2019, we entered into an amended and restated loan and security agreement that provides for term loans of up to an aggregate of \$85.0 million, of which \$60.0 million was drawn on September 13, 2019.
+We become eligible to draw the second tranche of \$15.0 million and the third tranche of \$10.0 million following the Company's achievement of certain revenue targets prior to March 31, 2021 and June 30, 2021, respectively.
+On August 6, 2019, we filed a shelf registration statement on Form S-3 with the SEC, which covers the offering, issuance and sale by us of up to an aggregate of \$250.0 million of our common stock, preferred stock, debt securities, warrants and/or units, which we refer to as the Shelf.
+We simultaneously entered into a Sales Agreement with Jefferies LLC, as sales agent, to provide for the offering, issuance and sale by us of up to \$50.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf.
+The Shelf was declared effective by the SEC on August 21, 2019.
+As of September 30, 2019, we have \$0.6 million in awarded unused grants that can be utilized to offset program costs for several of our ready-touse glucagon programs as well as our diazepam program, in accordance with the grant agreements.